Rehana-Rahman/Rehana-Rahman/README.md

 ## 🧠 Who Am I?

 - 💻 Full-stack developer with a cloud-first mindset
-- 🚀 Building scalable web apps using **MERN**, Firebase, and a sprinkle of chaos
+- Building scalable web apps using **MERN**, Firebase, and I use Arch btw
-- 💅 UI snob.
+- UI snob.
 Backend brawler.
 Deployment demon.
-- 🐾 Addicted to problem-solving & running cute cat GIFs in my README
+- Addicted to problem-solving and data structures

 ---